Abby Dowse Flashes Ample Cleavage In Sizzling Selfie

-Aussie bombshell Abby Dowse has proven time and time again that she knows as well as any photographer exactly how to capture her stunning likeness.
+Aussie bombshell Abby Dowse has proven time and again that she knows as well as any photographer exactly how to capture her stunning likeness.
 On Saturday night, she brought the goods once again with a sizzling selfie that put the focus on her ample cleavage.

-In the photo post, the model and social media influencer was shown wearing a plunging, baby blue dress that conformed tightly to her taut, yet shapely physique while emphasizing her more alluring assets.
+In the photo post, the model and social media influencer was shown wearing a plunging, baby blue dress that conformed tightly to her taut yet shapely physique while emphasizing her more alluring assets.
 It was a sight to behold for her nearly 3 million followers on Instagram.

 Dowse tagged one of the platform's most ubiquitous boutiques, Fashion Nova, as the maker of her sensuous, skintight duds in the post's caption.
 She also gave her admirers a call to action by asking them for their thoughts on the curve-enhancing garment.

-Clearly, the Sydney, New South Wales native had made a positive impression with the outfit.
-In just a few, short hours after appearing on her timeline, her post had racked up over 22,000 double-taps.
+Clearly, the Sydney, New South Wales, native made a positive impression with the outfit.
+In just a few short hours after appearing on her timeline, her post had racked up over 22,000 double-taps.
 Moreover, the comments section was inundated with love declarations and virtual wolf whistles.

 "You've been putting a beatdown on 2021, just absolutely killin it every single day," opined one impressed commenter.

-“The color is incredible on you [heart eyes emoji],” added a second fan.
-“Lips and hair absolutely flawless.”
+"The color is incredible on you [heart-eyes emoji]," added a second fan.

-“I like your dress Abby but it’s the gorgeous bod wearing it that makes it perfect,” wrote a third follower.
+"Lips and hair absolutely flawless.""I like your dress Abby but it's the gorgeous bod wearing it that makes it perfect," wrote a third follower.

-“Omg,” raved a fourth devotee.
-“That picture is utter perfection.”
+"Omg," raved a fourth devotee.

 At the upper edge of the frame, Dowse's glossy, magenta-colored lips were shown with a high level of detail due to their proximity to the camera.
 On either side of her face, the wild and wavy ends of her golden-hued mane could be seen covering her shoulders and gingerly caressing the upper reaches of her bosom.
 Just below her chin, multiple charm-bearing necklaces encircled her dainty neck.